 Another part of birthday parties that is always fun is the games.
 At our Angry Birds birthday party we played several games that brought the computer game to life.
 First we played knock down the pigs by throwing beanbags at green helium balloons with pig faces drawn on.
 Next we used some very simple items to make our own Angry Birds game that each guest took home with them.
 We used small cups, thick craft sticks, and yarn to make Angry Birds, Pigs and their towers.
 The children were so creative with their structures and knocked them down over and over again.
 Next we played hot potato with a plush Angry Bird.
 I know this sounds silly but this game is great, and everyone, even the adults join in the fun for this game.
 Lastly, we took turns swinging away at our Angry Birds pinata.

 I hope this helps if you have someone in your house who wants a Happy Birthday with Angry Birds.

-Special thanks to Jayme Richerson for this guest post series.
-We will continue the series over the next month each Thursday at 9 am.
+This post was written by Jayme Richerson.
 Jayme is a mommy to five little kiddos…and has been blessed with a lot of birthdays parties to plan.

 Visit our Party Planning and DIY Ideas Pinterest Board for more ideas.